December 29, 2020

 54. Sleep in eco-friendly bedding

 Apparently we spend 33 years of our lives sleeping.
 Woah, that’s a lot!
-May as well do it in eco-friendly bedding materials like hemp, bamboo, or cotton.
-They’re free of toxins which are better for everyone.
+May as well do it in eco-friendly bamboo bedding or other materials such as hemp or organic cotton.
+Your mattress topper and mattress protectors can also pass the sustainability test if you choose the right materials (bamboo and other organic/recyclable materials).

 Tip: Be careful choosing the right cotton as this can be more resource demanding to grow and some manufacturers also use chemicals.
 Do your own research.